civictechindex/BOP/.github/ISSUE_TEMPLATE/interview-management---analysis-prep.md

 ---
-name: Interview Priority Analysis
+name: Interview management & analysis prep
-about: Task items and resources for performing analysis
+about: Task items for post interview schedule up to priority analysis
-title: 'Interview Priority Analysis: [Number of Interview]'
+title: 'Interview management & analysis prep: [Number of Interview]'
 labels: ''
 assignees: ''

 ---

 ### Overview
-For UXR team, we need to process & analyze Interview number [insert number here] in order to complete our analysis phase.
+This template will direct the order of which our interview process will be managed & prepares the interview content for the analysis team.

 ### Instructions for working this issue
 Do the action items defined by the checkboxes.
 Each numbered step is a discrete task.
 We encourage you to complete all the tasks for this brigade's interview, however, you can stop after any of the numbered tasks.

 ### Action Items

-- [ ] This brigade interview needs the following work done:
+- [ ] This brigade interview needs the following steps done:
      - [ ] 1.
-Transcription verification
+Interview Scheduling
-          - [ ] Add data organization label & remove transcription verification label.
+          - [ ] Add OtterAI Set-Up label & remove Interview Scheduling label.
      - [ ] 2.
-Data organization
+OtterAI Set-Up
-          - [ ] Add coding label & remove data organization label.
+          - [ ] Add Create and Update 1 label & remove OtterAI Set-Up label.
      - [ ] 3.
-Coding
+Create and Update 1: Transcription Sheet
-          - [ ] Add tagging label & remove coding label.
+          - [ ] Add Pre-fill Transcription Sheets label & remove Create and Update 1 label.
      - [ ] 4.
-Tagging
+Pre-fill Transcription Sheets
+          - [ ] Add Create and Update 2 label & remove Pre-fill Transcription Sheets label.
+     - [ ] 5.
+Create and Update 2: GitHub Issue and P&P

 ### Reporting progress
 - Be sure to check the box when you finish an action item.
 - Report your progress weekly in a comment below using the following format: